Thsuva/MiRo-Project12a/README.md

 ### MIROapp v1.0

 To establish a connection with MiRo it is necessary to download and install [MiRo app](http://labs.consequentialrobotics.com/download.php?file=miroapp-200107.apk) on a working Android device.
-MiRo and the device communicate via bluetooth.
-After having established the connection, simply put MiRo in normal mode and check for the correct behaviour (bridge running, files present, battery percentage displayed).
+MiRo and the device interact via bluetooth.
+After the connection has been established, simply put MiRo in normal mode and check for the correct behaviour (bridge running, files present, battery percentage displayed).
 In presence of any kind of problem, put back MiRo in demo mode (being sure that silent and immobile options are checked) and then back to normal.

 ### MiRo Workstation Setup